Debora Green: Defense testimony

-Defense testimony focused on the theory that Tim Farrar, angry at his father, had set fire to the home.
-Friends of Tim's testified that Tim had had a fascination with fire and that he had told friends that he knew how to make bombs.
-A neighbor testified that he had once caught Tim burning some grass in the neighbor's yard.
-A former nanny testified that she had heard Tim speak about wanting his father dead and planning to burn down the family's house, and had caught him multiple times setting or with the implements to set fires.
-On cross-examination, she admitted that she had not seen Tim Farrar for years and agreed that she had not reported Tim's fascination with fire to his parents or the police when he had expressed it to her.
+Defense testimony focused on the theory that Timothy, angry at his father, had set fire to the home.
+Friends of Timothy's testified that he had had a fascination with fire and that he had told friends that he knew how to make bombs.
+A neighbor testified that he had once caught Timothy burning some grass in the neighbor's yard.
+A former nanny testified that she had heard Timothy speak about wanting his father dead and planning to burn down the family's house, and had caught him multiple times setting or with the implements to set fires.
+On cross-examination, the nanny admitted that she had not seen Timothy for years and agreed that she had not reported his fascination with fire to his parents or the police when he had expressed it to her.

 The defense rested on February 1.
-The presiding judge ruled that probable cause had been shown to hold Debora Green for trial and her arraignment date was set for February 8, with her trial being projected to start in the summer.
+The presiding judge ruled that probable cause had been shown to hold Green for trial.
+Her arraignment date was set for February 8, with her trial being projected to start in the summer.

 Post-hearing events

-As the crime involved more than one victim, the prosecutors decided to request the death penalty when the case went to trial.
-When faced with this possibility, Green's defense team brought in Sean O'Brien, a representative of a Missouri anti-capital-punishment group.
+As the crime involved more than one victim, prosecutors decided to request the death penalty when the case went to trial.
+When faced with this possibility, Green's defense team brought in Sean O'Brien, a representative of a Missouri anti-capital punishment group.

 A series of legal maneuverings involving both sides took place in the late winter and early spring of 1996.
 Defense attorneys requested that cameras be barred from Green's eventual trial, but the request was rejected.
 Green was judged by court-appointed psychologists to be competent to stand trial and denied a reduction in bail.
 The presiding judge ruled that she would stand trial once, for all of the charges against her, rather than be tried separately on each.

-Her defense team undertook its own investigation, hoping to disprove state witnesses' testimony identifying the fire as arson.
+Green's defense team undertook its own investigation, hoping to disprove state witnesses' testimony identifying the fire as arson.
 They found that accelerant had, indeed, been used to stoke the fire and that a robe belonging to Green had been on the floor of the master bathroom, burned in a manner that indicated it had been worn while one of the unconnected fires was set.
-According to Green's divorce lawyer Ellen Ryan, when confronted with this evidence, Green acknowledged having set the fire that destroyed her home, but denied any clear memory of the event.
-She continued to claim that Tim Farrar had been the one who poisoned his father.
-Green agreed to place an Alford plea of "no contest".
+According to her divorce lawyer Ellen Ryan, when confronted with this evidence, Green acknowledged having set the fire that destroyed her home but denied any clear memory of the event.
+She continued to claim that Timothy had been the one who poisoned his father.
+Green agreed to place an Alford plea of "no contest."